mike5v/viewmore-textview/README.md

 # ViewMore TextView

-ViewMore TextView allows you to use a TextView by hiding the content of the text over a number of established lines and displaying all the content when we want.
-It's possibile use an ellipsized text or a foregorund color gradient or both 🚀
+ViewMore TextView allows you to use a TextView by hiding the content of the text by a number of established lines and to display all the content expanding the TextView by a collapsing/expanding animation.
+It's possibile use an ellipses text or a foregorund color gradient or both to hide the content. 🚀

 Here some examples:

 ![example](https://github.com/mike5v/viewmore-textview/blob/master/1.gif) ![example](https://github.com/mike5v/viewmore-textview/blob/master/2.gif)